GybiBite/Asteroids/README.md

 ### Flags:

-*   `-v`: Debug mode (shows hitboxes, logs all entities in console, allows "stop moving" key)
+*   `-d`: Debug mode (shows hitboxes, logs all entities in console, allows "stop moving" key)

 ## How can I provide feedback about the project?